intel/llvm/sycl/doc/design/HostPipes.md

 * As we noted above, the front-end generates new content in the integration footer which calls the function `sycl::detail::host_pipe_map::add()`.
-  The runtime defines this function and maintains information about all the device global variables in the application.
+  The runtime defines this function and maintains information about all the host pipe variables in the application.
 This information includes:

   - The host address of the variable.
   - The string which uniquely identifies the variable.